MLS Cup 1999: Summary

-The MLS Cup final was played on November 21 in front of 44,910 spectators at Foxboro Stadium, setting a new attendance record for the MLS Cup and any soccer match played in Massachusetts.
+The MLS Cup final was played on November 21 in front of 44,910 spectators at Foxboro Stadium, surpassing the attendance of the previous MLS Cup at the stadium.
 Approximately 5,000 D.C.
 United fans, including the club's two largest supporters groups Barra Brava and Screaming Eagles, traveled to the match.
 The match began at 1:30 p.m.
 Eastern Time under sunny skies with a temperature of 63 F, unlike the cold and rainy conditions of the 1996 final.
 The field was described as "badly scarred" due to a National Football League game at the stadium earlier in the week, which also caused the pitch to be narrowed to 68 yd.

 United took early control of the match and challenged the Galaxy defense on several plays.
 In the seventh minute, Galaxy defender Robin Fraser fell after being pushed from behind by Roy Lassiter on a play while challenging for the ball.
 Fraser left the match with a broken left collarbone and was replaced by Steve Jolley.
-Schmid adjusted Galaxy's defense into a three-man formation with Paul Caligiuri positioned as sweeper.
+Schmid adjusted Galaxy's defense into a three-man formation.
 Fraser later said he had been wearing a shoulder brace that restricted movement of his arm for most of the season, which prevented him from breaking the fall.
 Referee Tim Weyland did not award a foul for the play, for which Schmid and Galaxy players later criticized him.

 United then attempted to take advantage of the weakened Galaxy defense as both teams pushed aggressively for an opening goal, trading several chances.
 United took the lead in the 19th minute on a long throw-in from Marco Etcheverry that was misplayed by Jolley and fell to Lassiter, whose shot was saved by Kevin Hartman.
 Caligiuri failed to clear the ball, and Jaime Moreno converted from point-blank range.
 The Galaxy responded with a promising scoring opportunity off a corner kick taken by Greg Vanney in the 32nd minute.
 Danny Pena's header hit the goalpost and John Maessner deflected it toward the goal but the ball was cleared away by Richie Williams.
 The Galaxy protested to Weyland that the ball had crossed the line and struck Williams' hand but no foul was given.